Kottayam: Sports

-A number of annual basketball tournaments including the Marian Trophy, Girideepam Trophy, Lourdes Trophy and Virginia Memorial Tournament are conducted.
+A number of annual basketball tournaments including the Marian Trophy, Girideepam Trophy, Lourdes Trophy and Virginia Memorial Tournament are conducted in Kottayam.
 The main sports stadiums in Kottayam are Nehru Stadium and Rajiv Gandhi Indoor Stadium, both located in Nagambadom.
+Native Ball (നാടൻ പന്തുകളി) is also a well known sport in Kottayam.

 Governance

 Legislature

 Kottayam is one of the six municipalities in the district, formed after the implementation of the Kerala Municipalities Act in 1994.
 The members of the municipal council are elected from each of 52 wards every five years, held with the local government elections across the state.
 The chairperson is the executive authority of the municipality.

-Kottayam town is the part of the Kottayam legislative assembly constituency and the Kottayam Lok Sabha constituency.
+Kottayam city is the part of the Kottayam legislative assembly constituency and the Kottayam Lok Sabha constituency.
 The legislative assembly election is conducted every four years, last in May 2016.

 Executive

-The collectorate of the Kottayam District is located in Kottayam town.
-The present collector is Dr. P. K. Jayasree IAS.
+The collectorate of the Kottayam District is located in Kottayam city.
+The present collector is Sri.
+Chetan Kumar Meena IAS.
+Shri.S.Sreejith serves as Additional District Magistrate and Deputy Collector (General) of Kottayam District.

 Many administrative and district offices of Kottayam including the District Court is situated within the collectorate premises.

 Judiciary

 Five courts were established during the tenure of Colonel John Munro, as the Diwan of various states in India.
-One of these was established in Vaikom, in the northwest of Kottaya district.
+One of these was established in Vaikom, in the northwest of Kottayam district.

 The district court at Kottayam was established in 1910 during the period of Sree Moolam Thirunal Maharaja of Tranvancore.
 The court celebrated its centenary in 2010.

-The District Headquarters of the judiciary is set up at Kottayam town with the Principal District Court as it Administrative Centre.
+The District Headquarters of the judiciary is set up at Kottayam city with the Principal District Court as it Administrative Centre.
 The justice delivery system consists of eight Munsiff Courts, ten Judicial 1st Class Magistrate Courts, three Sub Courts, one Chief Judicial Magistrate Court, and three Additional District Courts.
 In addition to these regular courts, two Motor Accidents Claims Tribunals, one special court for Vigilance cases and two Family Courts also function in this district.

 Politics

-The major political parties active in Kottayam are Indian National Congress (INC), Communist Party of India (Marxist) (CPI[M]), Bharatiya Janata Party (BJP) and Kerala Congress.
+The major political parties active in Kottayam are Indian National Congress (INC), Communist Party of India (Marxist) (CPI(M)), Bharatiya Janata Party (BJP) and Kerala Congress.
 Trade union movements are also popular in Kottayam as Bharatiya Mazdoor Sangh (BMS, Indian Workers' Union), Indian National Trade Union Congress (INTUC) and Centre of Indian Trade Unions (CITU) affiliated workers engaged in the labor sector.

-The current municipal chairperson is Bincy Sebastian.
+The current municipal chairperson is PR Sona.
 United Democratic Front (Kerala) (UDF[K]) is the ruling coalition of parties, holding a majority in the municipal council.

 The current member of legislative assembly (MLA) from Kottayam is Thiruvanchoor Radhakrishnan.
 He has been of the member of legislative assembly of Kerala representing Kottayam town constituency since 2011.